The psychology of social proof marketing to drive conversions

 Don’t forget to test!

-When it comes to introducing social proofing tactics into your marketing, be sure to test your ideas as you implement them to find the variations that make the most sense for your customer segments.
+When it comes to introducing social proofing tactics into your marketing, be sure to A/B test your ideas as you implement them to find the variations that make the most sense for your audience segments.
 Ongoing optimization can make all the difference when persuading visitors using the power of social proof.